-Our first Hub picnic at Peacock Point in Balmain.
+Our first AGEncy Hub picnic at Peacock Point in Balmain.

-The Peninsula Village Hub is a separate project by the same people behind The AGEncy Project.
+The AGEncy Hub is the second arm of The AGEncy Project.
 We believe it will resonate strongly with AGEncy supporters, as it does with many others.
-The Peninsula Village Hub is about creating a practical, supportive network for residents of the Balmain/Rozelle/Lilyfield area of the inner west (and potentially other areas) who want to live safely and well at home – in as best health as possible, socially connected and assisted as needed – as they grow older.
+The AGEncy Hub is about creating a practical, supportive network of people based around the Balmain area of the inner west, who want to live safely and well at home – in as best health as possible, socially connected and assisted as needed – as they grow older.

-What is the background to the Peninsula Village Hub?
+What is the background to the AGEncy Hub?

-The Peninsula Village Hub idea is based on the well-known Beacon Hill Village in Boston, Massachusetts in the US.
+The AGEncy Hub idea is based on the well-known Beacon Hill Village in Boston, Massachusetts in the US.
 It began in 1999 with group of locals working together to build community links to help people age well with dignity, living as full a life as possible.

 All over the US and in other countries, people did join them in their own Village ventures and in 2010 the thriving grass roots movement formally established itself as the Village to Village Network.
 In Australia there is only one, the Waverton Hub which was started in 2012.

 2018 was our year to pilot some AGEncy Hub activities.
 We walked from Manly to the Spit walk, rode bikes, walked our dogs, played Mahjong and had some really great picnics.

 The AGEncy Hub hopes to expand the activities and organise them through the Meetup website in 2019.

 We are building connections to help decrease isolation and improve our “social determinates of health”.

 The AGEncy Hub is nurturing our zest for life and helping us stay and thrive in the place we love.